The-Marcy-Lab-School/7-0-2-assignment/README.md

 - [ ] When a user first loads the app, they should see 3 gifs from today's [Giphy API "Trending Gifs" endpoint](https://developers.giphy.com/docs/api/endpoint#trending).
 - [ ] The user can search for gifs using the [Giphy API search endpoint](https://developers.giphy.com/docs/api/endpoint#search).
 - [ ] The app updates the gifs on the page, displaying 3 at a time, **every time the user clicks the Find Gifs button**.
+- [ ] Bonus: if an error occurs, the `defaultGifs` from `gifs.json` are displayed along with a message reading `"Sorry, the GIPHY API is not working, but here are some cats"`.

 **React Fundamentals**
 - [ ] Props are extracted in child components using destructuring